Updated for .NET 7.0 - Feb 9, 2023

 AppOffLine.html it's frequent to see publish operations on IIS fail.

 The good news is that as of .NET 6.0 shadow copying is back - albeit as an experimental and optional feature that nevertheless works as advertised.
+As of .NET 7.0 this is an officially supported, non-experimental feature.

 The shadow copying behavior in ASP.NET Core is provided as part of the ASP.NET Core IIS Hosting Module (ANCM) that manages hosting .NET Core application inside of IIS.
 This module behavior handles monitoring the Web folder for changes and copying files to a new temporary location, then re-launching the ASP.NET Core application and referencing all binaries from that temporary folder.